 What's included in your Fair Isle holiday price

-•Full Scottish breakfast and dinner from Saturday evening till Friday morning, packed lunch daily.
+• Full Scottish breakfast and dinner from Saturday evening till Friday morning, sit down buffet lunch or packed lunch daily.

 What's not included in your Fair Isle holiday price